Student Orgs & Research Opportunities

-The Criminology program on the Sarasota-Manatee campus sponsors a Criminology Club, open to students of all majors and minors.
+The Criminology Club is open to students of all majors and minors.
 The club meets regularly during the year and sponsors a variety of activities and events, including an annual Criminal Justice Career Fair and an annual Murder Mystery Dinner.
 The club also provides support for members to attend professional conferences to present their research and network with scholars and practitioners in the field.

 Alpha Phi Sigma

-The Sarasota-Manatee campus hosts a chapter of Alpha Phi Sigma, the National Criminal Justice Honors Society.
+The Department of Criminology hosts a chapter of Alpha Phi Sigma, the National Criminal Justice Honors Society.
 Membership is open to Criminology majors and minors who attain a 3.2 GPA at the undergraduate level and a 3.4 GPA as graduate students.